Sangsom/100-Days-of-SwiftUI/Project1 - WeSplit/README.md

 ## Challenge

-1. Add a header to the third section, saying “Amount per person”
+- ✅ Add a header to the third section, saying “Amount per person”.
-2. Add another section showing the total amount for the check – i.e., the original amount plus tip value, without dividing by the number of people.
+- ✔️ Add another section showing the total amount for the check – i.e., the original amount plus tip value, without dividing by the number of people.
-3. Change the “Number of people” picker to be a text field, making sure to use the correct keyboard type.
+- ✔️ Change the “Number of people” picker to be a text field, making sure to use the correct keyboard type.